-Test Measurements to be performed Requirements Phase Title ID No. Severity or conditions Title ID No. Performance level G1 Electrostatic Discharge [1 plug] [1 socket] IEC 801-2 1 to 8 kV in 1 kV steps.
+Test be performed Requirements Phase Title ID No. Severity or conditions Title ID No. Performance level G1 Electrostatic Discharge [1 plug] [1 socket] IEC 801-2 1 to 8 kV in 1 kV steps.
 Use 8 mm ball probe.
 Test unmated.
 Evidence of dis- charge No evidence of discharge to any of the 4 contacts; discharge to shield is acceptable.
 G2 Cable axial pull test.
 [2 plugs] Fix plug housing and apply a 49.0 N load for one minute on cable axis.
 Continuity, visual ANSI/EIA 364-46 No discontinuity on contacts or shield greater than 1 μ s under load.
 No jacket tears or visual exposure of shield.
 No jacket movement greater than 1.5 mm at point of exit.
-G3 Cable flexing ANSI/EIA 364-41B-89 Condition I, dimension (a) Withstanding voltage Per C1 Per C1 [2 plugs] X=5.5 x cable diameter; 100 diameter; 100 diameter; 100 diameter; 100 diameter; 100 diameter; 100 diameter; 100 (b) Insulation resistance Per C3 Per C3 two planes (c) Continuity ANSI/EIA 364-46-84 No discontinuity on contacts or shield greater than $1 \mu s$ during flexing. (d) Visual - No jacket tears or visual exposure of shield.
+G3 Cable flexing ANSI/EIA 364-41B-89 Condition I, dimension (a) Withstanding voltage Per C1 Per C1 [2 plugs] X=5.5 x cable diameter; 100 cycles in each of two planes diameter; 100 (b) Insulation resistance Per C3 Per C3 (c) Continuity ANSI/EIA 364-46-84 No discontinuity on contacts or shield greater than 1 μ s during flexing. (d) Visual - No jacket tears or visual exposure of shield.
 No jacket movement greater than 1.5 mm at point of exit.